Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

 where ${\mathbf {\widehat x}}\in\Si^{d-1}$, $Y_l^K({\mathbf {\widehat x}})$ are normalized angular hyperspherical harmonics, $l\in\N_0$ is the angular momentum quantum number, and $K$ stands for the set of $(d-2)$-quantum numbers identifying degenerate harmonics for each $l$ and $d$.
 The degeneracy

-(see (9.2.11) in~\cite{Vilen}), tells you how many linearly independent solutions exist for a particular $l$ value and dimension $d$.
+(see~\cite[equation~(9.2.11)]{Vilen}), tells you how many linearly independent solutions exist for a particular $l$ value and dimension $d$.
 The angular hyperspherical harmonics are normalized such that

-where $d\omega$ is the Riemannian (volume) measure on $\Si^{d-1}$, which is invariant under the isometry group $SO(d)$ (cf.~(\ref{eucsphmeasureinv})), and for $x+iy=z\in\C$, $\overline{z}=x-iy$, represents complex conjugation.
-The angular solutions (hyperspherical harmonics) are well-known (see Chapter IX in~\cite{Vilen} and Chapter 11~\cite{ErdelyiHTFII}).
-The generalized Kronecker delta symbol~$\delta_K^{K^\prime}$ (cf.~(\ref{Kronecker})) is def\/ined such that it equals 1 if all of the $(d-2)$-quantum numbers identifying degenerate harmonics for each~$l$ and~$d$ coincide, and equals zero otherwise.
+where ${\rm d}\omega$ is the Riemannian (volume) measure on $\Si^{d-1}$, which is invariant under the isometry group ${\rm SO}(d)$ (cf.~(\ref{eucsphmeasureinv})), and for $x+{\rm i}y=z\in\C$, $\overline{z}=x-{\rm i}y$, represents complex conjugation.
+The angular solutions (hyperspherical harmonics) are well-known (see~\cite[Chapter~IX]{Vilen} and \cite[Chapter~11]{ErdelyiHTFII}).
+The generalized Kronecker delta symbol~$\delta_K^{K^\prime}$ (cf.~(\ref{Kronecker})) is defined such that it equals 1 if all of the $(d-2)$-quantum numbers identifying degenerate harmonics for each~$l$ and~$d$ coincide, and equals zero otherwise.